reidgs/TerraBot/README.md

 for the plants during a two week grow cycle.
 Each cycle will come with new challenges, so be prepared!

-Each terrarium contains two light, temperature, and humidity sensors.
-The data values are contained in arrays where index 0 contains the sensor reading of the first sensor and index 1 contains the sensor reading of the second sensor.
+*Each terrarium contains two light, temperature, and humidity sensors.
+The data values are contained in arrays, where index 0 contains the sensor reading of the first sensor and index 1 contains the sensor reading of the second sensor.*

 | Name (topic name)            | Description                                                 | Message Type | Range      |
 | ---------------------------- | ----------------------------------------------------------- | ------------ | ---------- |